 Scroll down to read what summer students think abut working in the LEAP group.

-2017 Group project for 2nd yr students: Glen Hunter, Megan Worters, Drew Millard (with Christiane Helling/Peter Woitke)
+2017 Group project with St Andrews 2nd yr Physics students: Glen Hunter, Megan Worters, Drew Millard (with Christiane Helling/Peter Woitke): paper & Comparison Catalogue of Gas-Equilibrium Constants, Kp

 2012 Graham Lee (RAS summer studentship, with Christiane Helling): paper